Mouthwatering experiences are a necessary ingredient on boat cruises along America’s waterways where groups can immerse and indulge

 To do New York City in style, groups can splurge on one of City Cruises’ three-hour dinner circuits on the East and Hudson rivers.
 While admiring the Manhattan skyline from the 600-passenger Spirit of New York or Spirit of New Jersey, they feast on a variety of foods from the buffet, which offers three salads, four entrees (such as honey sesame chicken, oven-roasted flounder, baked ziti pasta and braised beef short ribs), mashed potatoes, roasted broccoli and root vegetable fricassee.
 The dessert station has cakes, brownies and seasonal fruit.
 The same ships offer a two-hour lunch buffet cruise, and City Cruises’ glass-enclosed, 300-passenger Bateaux New York has plated-meal dinner and lunch cruises.
 Sailings depart from Chelsea Piers or Marina Lincoln Harbor in Weehawken, New Jersey.

 City Cruises, a division of Hornblower Group, also operates upscale lunch and dinner cruises on the Potomac River in Washington, D.C., and Chicago River in Chicago.

-Charboneau’s role will include creating culinary experiences for guests both onboard and ashore.
-Special sailings will feature the chef and her culinary friends as speakers and at tasting events.
+Charboneau’s role includes creating culinary experiences for guests both onboard and ashore.
+Special sailings feature the chef and her culinary friends as speakers and at tasting events.

-Treating your travelers to dining and sightseeing on America’s great rivers is a no-brainer.
+Treating your travelers to dining and sightseeing on American waters is a no-brainer.
 It simply doesn’t get better than this.

 by Randy Mink